Planck 2013 results. I. Overview of products and scientific results: 2013 cosmology results

 \subsection{Cosmology from \Planck\ Sunyaev--Zeldovich emission}

-Clusters of galaxies are good tracers of the evolution and content of the Universe.
-In paper \citep{planck2013-p15}, we present constraints obtained with a well defined sample of 189 clusters (see also Sect.~\ref{sec:PSZ}) for which we have computed the selection function.
-This sample has a high S/N threshold (7) to ensure 100\,\% reliability and to maximize the number of redshifts (188).
+Clusters of galaxies are good tracers of the evolution and content of the Universe. \citep{planck2013-p15} gives constraints obtained with a well defined sample of 189 clusters (Sect.~\ref{sec:PSZ}) for which we have computed the selection function.
+This sample has $\hbox{SNR} \ge 7$ to ensure 100\,\% reliability and to maximize the number of redshifts (188).
 Using a relation between mass and SZ signal based on comparison to X-ray measurements, we derive constraints on the matter power spectrum amplitude $\sigma_8$ and matter density parameter $\Omega_\mathrm{m}$ in a flat $\Lambda$CDM model.
-Assuming a bias between the X-ray determined mass and the true mass of 20\,\%, motivated by comparison of the observed mass scaling relations to those from several sets of numerical simulations, we find that $\sigma_8(\Omega_{\mathrm{m}}/0.27)^{0.3}=0.78\pm 0.01$, with one-dimensional ranges $\sigma_8=0.77\pm 0.02$ and $\Omega_{\mathrm{m}}=0.29\pm 0.02$.
-This result appears to be robust against the S/N cut, choice of sub-sample, mass function or completeness assumptions.
+Assuming a bias between the X-ray determined mass and the true mass in the range 0--30\,\%, motivated by comparison of the observed mass scaling relations to those from several sets of numerical simulations, we find that $\sigma_8(\Omega_{\mathrm{m}}/0.27)^{0.3}=0.764 \pm 0.025$, with one dimensional ranges $\sigma_8=0.75\pm 0.03$ and $\Omega_{\mathrm{m}}=0.29\pm 0.02$.
+This result appears to be robust against the SNR cut, choice of sub-sample, mass function, or completeness assumptions.

-In addition to the above analysis based on cluster counts, we can derive cosmological constraints from the power spectrum of tSZ emission (see Sect.~\ref{sec:SZDiff}, \citet{planck2013-p05b}).
+In addition to the above analysis based on cluster counts, we can derive cosmological constraints from the power spectrum of tSZ emission (see Sect.~\ref{sec:SZDiff}, and \citealt{planck2013-p05b}).
 We have compared the \Planck\ angular power spectrum of the diffuse thermal SZ emission (tSZ) to theoretical models in order to set cosmological constraints.
 The two analyses exhibit a similar degeneracy relation between $\sigma_8$ and $\Omega_{\mathrm{m}}$.
-In particular, we measure $\sigma_8(\Omega_{\mathrm{m}}/0.28)^{3.2/8.1}=0.772\pm 0.013$, with one-dimensional ranges $\sigma_8=0.76\pm 0.04$ and $\Omega_{\mathrm{m}}=0.29\pm 0.03$ in full agreement the constraints derived from SZ cluster counts.
+In particular, we measure $\sigma_8(\Omega_{\mathrm{m}}/0.28)^{3.2/8.1}=0.784\pm 0.016$, with one-dimensional ranges $\sigma_8=0.74\pm 0.06$ and $\Omega_{\mathrm{m}}=0.33\pm 0.06$, in agreement with the constraints derived from SZ cluster counts.

-The tSZ effect secondary anisotropies are expected to be non-Gaussian and thus extra and independent cosmological information can be extracted from the higher-order moments of their distribution and from their bispectrum.
-By computing the 1D probability distribution function of the tSZ map we find $\sigma_{8} = 0.78 \pm 0.02$, compatible with the bispectrum-based estimate of $\sigma_{8} = 0.74 \pm 0.04$.
+The tSZ effect secondary anisotropies are expected to be non-Gaussian, thus extra and independent cosmological information can be extracted from the higher-order moments of their distribution and from their bispectrum.
+By computing the one-dimensional probability distribution function of the tSZ map, we find $\sigma_{8} = 0.779 \pm 0.015$, compatible with the bispectrum-based estimate of $\sigma_{8} = 0.74 \pm 0.04$.